Albany Widow Speaks After Husband’s Death - Legal Reader

 More than a year after her husband’s death, she decided silence no longer felt right.
 She reached out to a lawyer from a family with a long record of standing up for Black clients across the region.
 Together, they filed suit against the hospital, the larger health system and the anesthesia team.
 The claim argued that negligence led to the loss of her husband.
 She sought restitution but wanted something far more important: the truth.
 She feared that without action, the same failures could fall on another family.
 She said she did not want anyone else to face that pain and that letting the system move forward without answers would only invite more harm.

-Even through her grief, the Albany widow still carries hope that the hospital can become the place her husband once believed it could be.
+Even through her grief, she still carries hope that the hospital can become the place her husband once believed it could be.
 She knows the town needs strong care, honest leadership and a sense of safety for every patient who walks through the doors.
 She holds her loss close but refuses to let silence bury the truth.

 Sources: